 Employers paying employees' 2020 tax liability

-Revenue will facilitate employers who wish to pay some or all of the employees' 2020 tax liabilities.
-This applies to Income Tax (IT) and Universal Social Charge (USC) liabilities which arise due to the TWSS.
+Revenue will facilitate employers who wish to pay some, or all, of the employees' 2020 tax liabilities.
+This applies to Income Tax and Universal Social Charge (USC) liabilities which arise due to the TWSS.

 Employers must engage directly with employees and agree the value and method to pay the liability involved.

 In January 2021, Revenue made a Preliminary End of Year Statement for 2020 available for each employee.
-This will assist in determining the amount of IT and USC due.
+This will assist in determining the amount of Income Tax and USC due.

 All employees, including those who benefited from the TWSS, can view their Preliminary End of Year Statement in MyAccount.
-Each employee will be able to see if there is an underpayment of IT or USC arising due to the TWSS.
+Each employee will be able to see if there is an underpayment of Income Tax or USC arising due to the TWSS.